Epiphone Texan: Players

 The Texan was made popular by Paul McCartney for the recording and the live performances of the hit song from 1965 "Yesterday".
 It is also famous for being the acoustic guitar on which McCartney performed the signature "McCartney Picking" in some album pieces such as "Mother Nature's Son" (The Beatles "White Album"), "Calico Skies" (Flaming Pie), and more recently "Jenny Wren" (Chaos and Creation in the Backyard).
 Notably, British folk guitarist Wizz Jones has performed with a 1963 Texan (purchased in 1967) for most of his subsequent career.
 Bert Jansch, another prominent force in the British folk scene, played one briefly live in a 1965 concert.
 Also, Graham Nash used an early customized black (originally "cherryburst") Epiphone Texan while in The Hollies and during the beginnings of Crosby, Stills, Nash and Young.
-Other artists with which the Texan is identified are Benjamin Gibbard; Tom Rush; Al Stewart; Noel Gallagher; Stephen Bruton, who bequeathed his beloved first guitar to his longtime friend, T Bone Burnett; and Peter Frampton.
+Other artists with which the Texan is identified are Benjamin Gibbard; Tom Rush; Al Stewart; Noel Gallagher; Jacques Dutronc; Stephen Bruton, who bequeathed his beloved first guitar to his longtime friend, T Bone Burnett; and Peter Frampton.

 In December 2010 a sunburst FT79 that belonged to Jimi Hendrix was auctioned at Bonhams.
 According to his girlfriend of the time, it was his favourite guitar.
 Another notable person that played this guitar was Justin Townes Earle.

 In May 2013, Japanese Singer-songwriter Rina Katahira also joined the family of artists, using this model.

 While Kurt Cobain of Nirvana is popularly believed to have used an Epiphone Texan on the 1994 In Utero tour, he played an Epiphone FT-79 made between 1949 and 1955, before CMI/Gibson acquired the company and re-used the model number.